PatrickPro/YOURLS-Device-Details-pdo-fix/README.md

 I got a request to make this compatible with the [Download Plugin](https://github.com/krissss/yourls-download-plugin) plugin, so I will look more into it.
 Version 1 should be compatible, although it looks like I need to configure the branches of this repository a little bit differently.

+## Contributors
+Sachin Agrawal: I'm a self-taught programmer who knows many languages and I'm into app, game, and web development.
+For more information, check out my website or Github profile.
+If you would like to contact me, my email is [github@sachin.email](mailto:github@sachin.email).

 ## License
 This package is licensed under the [MIT License](LICENSE.txt).